San DiegoUber Accident Lawyers

-Powerful San Diego Uber Lawyers helping Injured Victims Recover Millions
+Powerful San Diego Uber Accident Lawyers Helping Injured Victims Recover Millions

-San Diego’s busy streets and beautiful vistas see countless Uber rides daily.
-But when rideshare accidents disrupt this landscape, you need good San Diego Uber accident lawyers on your side.
-Call Arash Law today at (888) 488-1391, and let us help you find justice.
+San Diego’s busy streets and highways see countless Uber rides daily.
+When rideshare accidents disrupt the city’s dynamic landscape, injured victims need good San Diego Uber accident lawyers on their side.
+Call Arash Law today at (888) 488-1391 for a free initial consultation, and let us help you find justice and fair compensation.

-Uber Technologies Inc., more popularly known as Uber, is a San Francisco–based rideshare company founded in 2009.
-Despite its relatively recent establishment, the company holds an impressive 87% of the U.S. market share.
-Currently, the platform facilitates over 17 million daily trips and has over 111 million monthly active users.
+Uber is a San Francisco-based rideshare company founded in 2009.
+Despite its relatively recent establishment, the company holds an impressive 74% of the U.S. market share.
+The platform facilitates over 28 million daily trips and has over 130 million monthly active users.

 A farm worker, suffered multiple broken bones and other orthopedic injuries resulting from an auto accident where the defendant driver attempted to make a left turn in front of our client in heavy fog.– ARASH KHORSANDI